sjyang18/accumlo-w-aad/README.md

 ansible-playbook -i hosts ansible/ldap_adduser.yml ansible-playbook -i hosts ansible/retreive_keytab_file.yml
 # stop-dfs.sh on the first name node
-# enable tls configuration.
-It turns out this is must in order to bring up Hadoop datanode with Kerberos.
+# make sure to enable tls configuration before running the following.
+It turns out this is must in order to bring up Hadoop datanodes with Kerberos security.
 ansible-playbook -i hosts ansible/hadoop-config-kerberos.yml
 # start-dfs.sh and address any failures
 # verify that hadoop is enabled with kerberos with 'hdfs dfs -put /etc/hosts /' and 'hdfs dfs -ls /'.